dw943893/baseball_predictor/README.md

 Before I make any moves, I need to answer two questions:

-- What are the elements that most contribute to a team's winning?
+- What are the elements that most strongly correlate to team wins?

 - Which players should I add to improve the team?